kohlhofer/Crossings/chapters/chapter-04.md

 Behind him, the factory disappears into the mist, its mysteries intact.
 The figure is gone, but their energy remains in the disturbed air, in the echo of laughter off the water.

-The river stretches ahead, brown and slow, carrying leaves and debris downstream.
-He drifts with it, carried by the current downstream.
+The river stretches ahead, murky and wide, thick with fallen branches and yesterday's rain.
+He drifts with it, following the water's course.